romeil/Announcement-API/README.md

 So as for now this isn't a deployed API, thus the first iteration of the URI's will be prefixed with the banal `http://localhost:8080` and is structured as described below.

 ### Announcements
 Announcements can be retrieved based on how you intend on filtering the data.
-Either way, the claimed JSON data includes the announcement UUID, the announcement itself, the date on which the it should be/was announced and the UUID of the club that's giving said announcement.
+Either way, the claimed JSON data includes the announcement UUID, the announcement itself, the date on which the it should be/was announced and the UUID of the club that's sharing the information.

 For example, getting all announcements: `http://localhost:8080/announcement`
 ```json